AmazingDevs/browser-use/.plan-2/poc-project/src/exploratory_qa_system_prompt.md

 - When next action depends on previous action's specific result

 **Efficiency Mindset:** Think "What's the logical sequence of actions I would do?" and group them together when safe.
+ALWAYS end with `generate_test_cases`.
 </efficiency_guidelines>

 <reasoning_rules>